fmbot-discord/docs/docs/faq.md

 ### The bot is offline

 It could be that it just happens to be updating.
-If it stays down, please join the [support server](http://server.fmbot.xyz/) and ping one of the developers.
+If it stays down, please join the [support server](https://discord.gg/fmbot) and ping one of the developers.

 ---

 ### What is the difference between the normal bot and the develop bot?

 The develop bot is used to test new fixes and functionality before they go to the normal bot.
-This is usually announced in #announcements.
+This is usually announced in #beta-updates on [our server](https://discord.gg/fmbot).

 This bot can have more downtime and bugs than the normal bot, so that is something to keep in mind.
 The bots currently share the same database, so switching is easy.